serokell/xrefcheck/README.md

     * If you wish to ignore all http/ftp links, you can use `--mode local-only`.

 1. How does `xrefcheck` handle links that require authentication?
-    * It's common for projects to contains links to protected resources.
+    * It's common for projects to contain links to protected resources.
       By default, when `xrefcheck` attempts to verify a link and is faced with a `403 Forbidden` or a `401 Unauthorized`, it assumes the link is valid.
     * This behavior can be disabled by setting `ignoreAuthFailures: false` in the config file.